 “They know me and they know my tastes, even as they evolve,” he says.

-Tricolore talks often about seeing himself as the prime educator of Park Animals’ palettes.
+Tricolore talks often about seeing himself as the prime educator of Park Animals’ palates.
 Indeed, in his recently completed book, “The Evolution of Taste” (to be published in 2015), he admits to giving himself a huge dollop of credit for the success of the restaurant business in The Park.